GrenderG/pokestick/README.md

-Code for an arduino based, flash drive sized devices that spoofs gen 1 pokemon transfers to a Gameboy
+Code for an arduino based device that spoofs gen 1 pokemon transfers to a Gameboy

 Code referenced from: